Decarbonization

 Initiatives(3)

-Promotion of Zero Energy Loss ActivitiesAs a Group that operates electricity-intensive businesses, we have been promoting energy conservation activities at every stage of our business activities for some time.
-However, we believe it is now necessary to promote zero energy loss activities from new angles in order to achieve net-zero CO2 emissions.
+As a Group that operates electricity-intensive businesses, we have been implementing energy conservation activities at every stage of our business activities for some time.
+However, we believe it is now necessary to implement zero energy loss activities from new angles to achieve net-zero CO2 emissions.
 For example, the Energy-Conservation Promotion Sub-committee is leading initiatives to achieve zero energy loss, such as updating facilities with a focus on CO2 reduction that goes beyond cost reduction, and fundamentally reviewing facility operation methods.

 Initiative(4)

-In May 2024, we launched a demonstration test of mixing biofuel*4 with fuel (diesel oil) for in-house power generation equipment used at Kasuga Mines Co., Ltd. Based on the results of the demonstration test, we will consider applying the technology to heavy machinery used by the company and operating with 100% biofuel.
-The silicate ore produced by the company is used at the JX Metals Smelting Co., Ltd. Saganoseki Smelter & Refinery.
-This not only reduces the company's CO2 emissions, but also contributes to reducing the carbon footprint (CFP) of electrolytic copper.
+In May 2024, we launched a demonstration test of mixing biofuel*1 with fuel (diesel oil) for in-house power generation equipment used at Kasuga Mines Co., Ltd. Based on the results of the demonstration test, we will consider applying the technology to heavy machinery used by the company and operating with 100% biofuel.
+The silicate ore produced by Kasuga Mines is used at the JX Metals Smelting Co., Ltd. Saganoseki Smelter & Refinery.
+The use of this biofuel not only reduces the company's CO2 emissions, but also contributes to reducing the carbon footprint (CFP) of electrolytic copper.

 Initiative(5)